-- Prepare cookie dough according to instructions.
-Line two large baking sheets with wax paper.
-Use a medium cookie scoop to scoop balls of dough and roll them between your palms, place them a couple of inches apart on the baking sheet.
+- Line two large baking sheets with wax paper.
+Then use a medium cookie scoop to scoop balls of dough and roll them between your palms, place them a couple of inches apart on the baking sheet.
 Place in the fridge for 20 minutes.

 - Add chocolate chips and coconut oil to a medium bowl and melt on 30-second intervals, stirring after each one, until fully melted.

 - Use a fork to dip the cookie dough balls in the chocolate, set the ball on the fork and use a spoon to help coat the balls.
 Use a toothpick or skewer to help slide the ball off the fork after covering and back onto the waxed paper.

 - After all of the balls are coated, place back in the fridge for about 30 minutes until chocolate has set.